Frequently Asked Questions

 What types of crimes does an RCFL help investigate?

 RCFL investigations span all types of criminal activity including:

 - Crimes of violence

 - Internet crimes

 When was the first RCFL opened?

-The first RCFL was established in San Diego, California in 1999, and a second site opened shortly thereafter in Dallas, Texas in 2000.
-Today, 14 RCFLs are in operation - click here to view a map of their locations. - Read More
+The first RCFL was established in San Diego, California, in 1999.
+A second site opened shortly thereafter in Dallas, Texas, in 2000.
+Today, 17 RCFLs operate throughout the country.

-What are the primary forensics responsibilities of an RCFL?
+What are the primary services provided by a RCFL?

 - Conduct a comprehensive examination of digital evidence